MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 - Unlike subscriptions for dashboards or Power BI reports, your subscription contains an attachment of the entire report output.
 The following attachment types are supported: PDF, PowerPoint presentation (PPTX), Excel Workbook (XLSX), Word Document (DOCX), CSV file, and XML.
 - Optionally, include a preview image of the report in the email body.
 The image may differ slightly from the first page of your attached report document, depending on the attachment format you select.
 - There's no **After Data Refresh** option for frequency with paginated reports.
 You always get the latest values from the underlying data source.
 - Paginated report subscriptions in the Power BI service are similar to email standard subscriptions in Power BI Report Server and SQL Server Reporting Services.
+Data-driven subscriptions in the Power BI service are called Dynamic subscriptions.
+Learn more about [Creating a dynamic subscription for a Power BI report (Preview) - Power BI](power-bi-dynamic-report-subscriptions.md).

 ## Considerations and limitations